winksaville/exper_msg_passing/README.md

 TODO: Add runs

-Box is faster when larger by 10% but otherwise fairly similar, we're talking in the 2.8 vs 3.1us.
-This is using `std:{sync::mpsc::{channel, Receiver, Sender}`.
+Box is faster when messages are by about 10%. but otherwise fairly similar, we're talking in the 2.8 vs 3.1us.
+This is using `std:{sync::mpsc::{channel, Receiver, Sender}` on nightly.

 TODO: Add runs